cvalencia1991/cvalencia1991/README.md

 - 🔭 I’m currently working on **Visual Studio Code**
 - 🌱 I’m currently learning **React, Javascript ,Ruby**
 - 👯 I’m looking to collaborate on with other contents Creator
-- ⚡ Fun fact: I love see movies and share with my family
+- ⚡ Fun fact that i love see movies and share with my family

 <h3 align="left">Languages and Tools:</h3>
 <p align="center">